atennert/de.atennert.eoconnector/Readme.md

 The default packet factory can be extended by adding additional factories.
 The packet factory transforms the received bytes to instances of `Packet`.

-With `startAcquisition` the processing of EnOcean messages can be activated. `stopAcquisition` ends the message processing.
+With `startDataAcquisition` the processing of EnOcean messages can be activated. `stopDataAcquisition` ends the message processing.

 ## Packets

-`Packet`s are representation of the common EnOcean packet data, that is sent through the network.
+`Packet`s are representations of the EnOcean packet data, that is sent through the network.
 The library contains `Packet` implementations for all message packets from the ESP3 specification:

 * CommonCommandPacket
 * EventPacket